Charles E W Bean, Diaries, AWM38 3DRL 606/38C/1 - Notebook - Part 1

 were going to S.A.

-Osterley passed no (see diary Nov.5)
+Osterley passed us (see diary Nov.
+5)

-Did she send a wireless ? cd the enemy have heard it?
+Did she send a wireless ?
+Cd the enemy have heard it?

-Japanese beat Russians at sea, but they wdnt transport
+Japanese beat Russians at sea; but they wdnt transport

 the 2nd Army till after sinking of Retropavlovsk,